Calculational Design of [In]Correctness Transformational Program Logics by Abstract Interpretation: Structural Fixpoint Natural Relational Semantics

 We define the relational natural semantic $\sqb{\texttt{ S}}_{\bot}\in\wp(\Sigma\times\Sigma_\bot)$ of statements $\texttt{ S}$ by structural induction on the program syntax and iteration defined as extremal fixpoints of increasing (monotone/isotone) functions on complete lattices \cite{Tarski-fixpoint}.

 The definition is in Milner/Tofte style \cite{DBLP:journals/tcs/MilnerT91}, except that finite behaviors in $\wp(\Sigma\times\Sigma)$ are in inductive style with least fixpoints (\textsf{\upshape lfp}) and infinite behaviors in $\wp(\Sigma\times\{\bot\})$ are in co-inductive style with greatest fixpoints (\textsf{\upshape gfp}), as in \cite{DBLP:conf/popl/CousotC92,DBLP:journals/iandc/CousotC09}.
 Milner/Tofte define both finite and infinite behaviors in co-inductive style \cite{DBLP:journals/tcs/MilnerT91,DBLP:conf/esop/Leroy06}, which looks more uniform.
-However, some fixpoint approximation techniques are more precise for least fixpoints than for greatest fixpoints \cite[Chapter 18]{Cousot-PAI-2021}, which will be essential to prove completeness of proof methods.
+However, some fixpoint approximation techniques are more precise for least fixpoints than for greatest fixpoints \cite[Chapter 18]{Cousot-PAI-2021}, which will be essential to prove completeness of proof methods\footnote{For example, Park induction Th\@. \ref{th:Fixpoint-Overapproximation} can be used to over approximate least fixpoints with an invariant only while approximating greatest fixpoints in the dual of Th\@. \ref{th:Fixpoint-Underapproximation-Variant} involves a variant function.}.